 This group meets at 7:30pm every Thursday evening (except for the third Thursday in the month, when the Historical Society meets instead).
 This is a great opportunity for parishioners to get to know each other better, and to discuss matters relating to Christian beliefs and practices.
-The group meets in the Minor Hall.
+The group meets in the Minor Hall, beginning with a short service led by a parishioner.
 On Holy Days there is a traditional celebration of Holy Communion in the church first.
 All parishioners are welcome!

 Friday Bible Study